 Change in our employment lands

-The proposed changes are to facilitate the transition of the employment lands from areas of traditional industrial uses and low density employment to places of more diverse business activity and employment opportunities.
-The changes will also facilitate opportunities for affordable housing in some parts of the employment lands over the next 15 years as a result of the changes.
+The new planning controls will allow for the transition of the employment lands from areas of traditional industrial uses and low density employment to places of more diverse business activity and employment opportunities.
+Up to 9,000 more workers are expected to work in the employment lands over the next 15 years as a result of the changes.

 The study was informed by extensive consultation with landowners and occupiers, adjoining communities, business operators and organisations with a strategic interest in the area, such as Sydney Airport and Port Botany.